Larry Hogan

-Lawrence Joseph Hogan Jr. (born May 25, 1956) is an American politician who served as the 62nd governor of Maryland from 2015 to 2023.
+Lawrence Joseph Hogan Jr. (born May 25, 1956) is an American politician and businessman who served as the 62nd governor of Maryland from 2015 to 2023.
 A member of the Republican Party and son of three-term U.S. representative Lawrence Hogan, he served as co-chair of the centrist organization No Labels from 2020 to 2023.
-As of 2025, Hogan and Boyd Rutherford, his lieutenant governor, are the last Republicans to have won or held statewide office in Maryland.
+As of 2026, Hogan and Boyd Rutherford, his lieutenant governor, are the last Republicans to have won or held statewide office in Maryland.

 Hogan unsuccessfully campaigned for his father's old district, Maryland's 5th congressional district in 1981 and 1992, the latter of which was incumbent Steny Hoyer's closest race.
 He then served in the cabinet of governor Bob Ehrlich from 2003 to 2007 as Maryland Secretary of Appointments.
 In 2011, Hogan founded the Change Maryland organization, which he used to promote his 2014 gubernatorial campaign.
 He campaigned as a moderate Republican and defeated Democrat Anthony Brown in the general election in what was considered an upset.
 Hogan was reelected in 2018, defeating Democrat Ben Jealous, to become Maryland's first two-term Republican governor since Theodore McKeldin won re-election in 1954.
 He was term limited from running for a third term in 2022, though refused to endorse Republican candidate Dan Cox.
 Hogan was succeeded by Democrat Wes Moore and left office as one of the most popular governors in the country.

 After leaving office, Hogan was initially seen as a likely contender for the Republican nomination in the 2024 presidential election, but he declined to run and later endorsed Nikki Haley instead of the eventual nominee, Donald Trump.
 On February 9, 2024, Hogan filed and launched a campaign for the 2024 United States Senate election in Maryland, seeking to succeed retiring incumbent Democratic U.S. Senator Ben Cardin.
 He won the Republican primary election on May 14, 2024, but was defeated by Prince George's County Executive Angela Alsobrooks in the general election on November 5, 2024.